 Use standard geo-targeting for feeds that contain many different location values within one cell or feeds that will be updated frequently.

-Start with a feed template Refer to this sample feed structure as a basic starting point for a geo-targeted strategy.
+- Start with a feed template Refer to the sample feeds and starter kits as a basic starting point for a geo-targeted strategy.

 To avoid content selection problems, make sure the geographic values you're using in your feed are available in the AdWords geographical targets list.